-No Source Water Assessment for your drinking water source(s) has been conducted by the TCEQ for your water system.
-The report describes the susceptibility and the types of constituents that may come into contact with your drinking water source based on human activities and natural conditions.
-The information in this assessment allows us to focus our source water protection strategies.
-For more information on source water assessments and protection efforts at our system, please contact our Regulatory Compliance Department at (281) 367-5511 or compliance@municipalops.com.
+Texas Commission of Environmental Quality completed a Source Water Susceptibility for all drinking water systems that own their sources.
+This report describes the susceptibility and types of constituents that may come into contact with the drinking water source based on human activities and natural conditions.
+The system(s) from which we purchase our water received the assessment report.
+For more information on source water assessments and protection efforts at our system contact 281-367-5511 or compliance@municipalops.com.